-Under the Internal Revenue Code of 1986, as amended, the determination of passive foreign investment company, or PFIC, status is fact-specific, and generally cannot be made until after the close of the taxable year in question.
-A non-U.S. corporation will be considered a PFIC for any taxable year if either (1) at least 75% of its gross income for such year is passive income or (2) at least 50% of the value of its assets (generally based on an average of the quarterly values of the assets) during such year is attributable to assets that produce or are held for the production of passive income.
+Under the Internal Revenue Code of 1986, as amended, or the Code, and U.S. Treasury Regulations, the determination of passive foreign investment company, or PFIC, status is fact-specific, and generally cannot be made until after the close of the taxable year in question.
+Based on our market capitalization and the composition of our income, assets and operations, we do not believe we were a PFIC for U.S. federal income tax purposes for our taxable year ended December 31, 2023.
+However, this is a factual determination, and the application of the PFIC rules is subject to uncertainty in several respects, and we cannot assure you we will not be a PFIC for any taxable year.
+A non-U.S. corporation will be considered a PFIC for any taxable year if, after the application of certain look-through rules, either (1) at least 75% of its gross income for such taxable year is passive income (as defined in the relevant provisions of the Code) or (2) at least 50% of the value of its assets (generally based on an average of the quarterly values of the assets) during such year is attributable to assets that produce or are held for the production of passive income.
 A separate determination must be made each taxable year as to whether we are a PFIC (after the close of each such taxable year).
-If we are a PFIC for any taxable year during which a U.S. Holder (as defined in "Taxation-Material U.S. federal income tax consequences to U.S. holders") holds ordinary shares or ADSs, the U.S. Holder may be subject to adverse tax consequences, including (i) the treatment of all or a portion of any gain on disposition as ordinary income, (ii) the application of an interest charge with respect to such gain and certain dividends and (iii) compliance with certain reporting requirements.
-Although we do not believe we were a PFIC for U.S. federal income tax purposes for our taxable year ended December 31, 2019, the application of the PFIC rules is subject to uncertainty in several respects.
+If we are a PFIC for any taxable year during which a U.S. Holder (as defined in "Taxation-Material U.S. Federal Income Tax Consequences to U.S. Holders") holds ordinary shares or ADSs, the U.S. Holder may be subject to adverse tax consequences, including (i) the treatment of all or a portion of any gain on disposition as ordinary income, (ii) the application of an interest charge with respect to such gain and certain dividends and (iii) compliance with certain reporting requirements.
+Although we do not believe we were a PFIC for U.S. federal income tax purposes for our taxable year ended December 31, 2023, the application of the PFIC rules is subject to uncertainty in several respects.
 Whether we will be a PFIC in any year depends on the composition of our income and assets, and the relative fair market value of our assets from time to time, which we expect may vary substantially over time.
-Among other things, because (i) we currently own, and will own after the completion of this offering, a significant amount of passive assets, including cash, and (ii) the value of our assets (including our intangible assets) that generate non-passive income for PFIC purposes is uncertain and may vary substantially over time, we cannot assure you we will not be a PFIC for any tax year.
+In addition, because the value of our assets, including unbooked goodwill, for purposes of the asset test will generally be determined by reference to the market price of the ADSs, our PFIC status will depend in large part on the market price of the ADSs, which may fluctuate significantly.
+For these reasons, we cannot assure you we will not be a PFIC for any taxable year.

 Each U.S. Holder is strongly urged to consult its tax advisor regarding these issues.
-See "Taxation-Material U.S. federal income tax consequences to U.S. holders."
+See "Taxation-Material U.S. Federal Income Tax Consequences to U.S. Holders."